Toloka/docs/en/guide/concepts/mobile.md

 {% note tip %}

 If the task doesn't display well, go back to the CSS block and add the missing styles to `@media screen and (max-width: 800px)`.
-If you aren't familiar with the CSS and HTML languages, use professional services or contact support.
-For more information, see [Get help creating a project](get-help.md).
+If you aren't familiar with the CSS and HTML languages, use professional services or contact [support](../troubleshooting/support.md).

 {% endnote %}